fiddus/environment/README.md

 ## Git

-You will need git to versioning your code
+You will need git to manage your code versioning

 1. Download git for your operation system ([Mac](http://git-scm.com/download/mac), [Linux](http://git-scm.com/download/linux) or [Windows](http://git-scm.com/download/windows)) and install it

-2. Test if you have successed installing it
+2. Test if you have succeeded installing it

         # See git version
         git --version